Rivers We Fish

 Missouri River

-The Missouri River is the longest river in North America, outstretching the Mississippi by a mere 23 miles.
-This incredible river system originates near Three Forks, Montana where the Gallatin, Madison, and Jefferson Rivers converge.
-As the river flows north, it runs into a series of dams creating a diverse system of reservoirs and tailwaters.
+The Missouri River is the longest river in North America, extending the Mississippi by just 23 miles.
+This remarkable river system begins near Three Forks, Montana, where the Gallatin, Madison, and Jefferson Rivers meet.
+As the river flows north, it encounters a series of dams that create a diverse system of reservoirs and tailwaters.

-The section between Wolf Creek and Craig Montana below Holter Dam is by far the most popular, but the tailwaters below Hauser and Toston Dams shouldn’t be overlooked.
-The stretch running from Hauser Dam to Hauser Lake is appropriately named Land of Giants (LOG) where trout measuring 24-30” are not uncommon.
-If you are looking for a true Montana Fly Fishing experience, the Missouri River needs to be on your list.
+The section between Wolf Creek and Craig, Montana, below Holter Dam is by far the most popular, but the tailwaters below Hauser and Toston Dams shouldn’t be overlooked.
+The stretch from Hauser Dam to Hauser Lake is aptly named the Land of Giants (LOG), where trout measuring 24-30 inches are quite common.
+If you’re seeking a true Montana fly-fishing experience, the Missouri River should be on your list.

 shutterstock_1139660723_resize.jpg